hamzehaq7/hamzehaq7.github.io/README.md

 #### Sultan Qaboos University, Muscat, Oman
 I presented my senior project and simulator - SatNet SpaceSim.
 Also, I networked with experts in Oman's tech industry.

+### AI in Finance Hackathon
+#### Dept. of Finance, Dubai, UAE
+We secured first place and a 10,000 AED grant by envisioning a platform that provides & collects data on microfinancing solutions for locals.
+Moreover, this platform uses AI algorithms to reallocate government budget and expenditure.

 ---